 Nisha comes from a marginalized community forced to live on the outskirts of a village called Kotri in the Ajmer district of Rajasthan and struggles for her basic food and water needs.
 Being the eldest daughter, she supported her family by grazing cattle and fetching water from far-away places.

-Manthan, an NGO based in Kotri came to know about Nisha in 2009 and immediately realized that there are different problems that need to be addressed to bring Nisha out of child labour and get her to school.
+Manthan, an NGO based in Kotri came to know about Nisha in 2009 and immediately realized that there are different problems that need to be addressed to bring Nisha out of child labor and get her to school.

 Manthan built water tanks for her family so that she wouldn’t have to go too far to fetch water and could save time.
 After some convincing, she was finally allowed to study at the night school after completing her household work during the daytime.
 Nisha performed exceptionally in school and got admission to a government school.
 She continued to excel in her class.